narthia/jira-client/README.md

 - `queryParams`: An object representing URL query string parameters.
 For example, `{ fields: "summary,description" }` will be serialized as `?fields=summary,description`.
 - `body`: The request payload for methods that send data (such as POST, PUT, PATCH).
 For example, `{ fields: { summary: "New summary" } }`.
 - `opts`: Additional options for the request.
 This may include:
-  - `as`: For Forge apps, set to `"app"` to act as the app instead of the user.
+  - `as`: For Forge apps, requests are made as the user by default, but you can set to `"app"` to act as the app instead of the user.
   - `headers`: An object of custom HTTP headers to include in the request (e.g., `{ "X-Custom-Header": "value" }`).

 #### Default Headers